ispysoftware/iSpy/README.md

 For building the Setup project [Wix Toolset 3.11](http://wixtoolset.org/) must be installed.
 (Make sure you restart Visual Studio after installing)

-To build the full installer compile the Bootstrap32 or Bootstrap64 project If there is an error finding a merge module building the setup project then the merge modules are available in the Merge Modules directory
+To build the full installer select x86 or x64 Release mode and compile the Bootstrap project.
+Installer will be generated in
+Wix\Bootstrap\bin\Release

-Remove the signing post build event command as the code signing certificate is not part of the source code of the project.
+***Remove the signing post build event command as the code signing certificate is not part of the source code of the project.***

 If you have dll reference errors when building you may need to go into the DLLS folder and right-click - unblock the DLLs.
 (Windows Security issue)